Dr. Rodney Guttmann

 Biography

-Dr. Rodney Guttmann, Professor of Biology and Interim Chair of the Department of Biology, has dedicated his career to advancing Alzheimer's research, innovations in clinical trials, and transformative student mentorship.
-Holding a Ph.D. in Pharmacology from the University of Alabama at Birmingham, where he conducted influential research on the proteolysis of tau by calpain, and a B.S. in Chemistry from Florida State University, Dr. Guttmann has developed an impactful career focused on finding solutions to neurodegenerative diseases and inspiring future biomedical scientists.
+Dr. Rodney Guttmann, Professor of Biology and Interim Chair of the Department of Biology, has dedicated his career to advancing Alzheimer’s research, clinical trial innovation, and transformative student mentorship.
+He holds a Ph.D. in Pharmacology from the University of Alabama at Birmingham and a B.S. in Chemistry from Florida State University.
+Prior to joining UWF in 2011, he earned tenure on the faculty at the University of Kentucky and was a member of the Sanders-Brown Center on Aging, one of the nation’s leading Alzheimer’s disease research centers.

-In addition to his research and mentorship, Dr. Guttmann regularly shares his insights through invited presentations at national and international conferences, including recent keynotes on Alzheimer's biomarkers and neurodegeneration.
-His outreach extends to community education, where he partners with healthcare providers to inform the public about aging, dementia prevention, and public health.
-Through these engagements, Dr. Guttmann advances UWF and his impact on neurodegenerative research and community health, working toward a future with improved understanding and care for aging populations.
+His outreach extends to community education, where he partners with healthcare providers and senior living communities to inform the public about aging, dementia prevention, and public health.
+Through his research, mentorship, and community engagement, Dr. Guttmann continues to advance UWF’s impact on neurodegenerative research and the health of aging populations.

 Degrees & Institutions